 The differences between DSCR and conventional financing cut deeper than just qualification criteria.

-Income Verification
+Income verification

-Conventional: Lenders verify your personal income through tax returns, W-2s, employment letters.
+Conventional: Lenders verify your personal income through tax returns, W-2s, and employment letters.
 They calculate your debt-to-income ratio based on total household debt divided by gross income.

 DSCR: Lenders verify the property's expected rental income through market comps, lease agreements, or rent rolls if the property is already occupied.
 They ignore your personal income entirely (though they still run a basic background check).